Cruise ship rescues 111 migrants off Greece | DW | 21.07.2019

 Two of the migrant boat's operators were arrested.

-Several times a week, boatloads of migrants — many from Africa — attempt to cross the Mediterranean Sea for a better life in Europe.
+Several times a week, boatloads of people — many of them from Africa — attempt to cross the Mediterranean Sea for a better life in Europe.

 Greece, Italy and Spain have borne the brunt of the influx of newcomers over the past decade, many of whom are picked up by migrant rescue ships operated by European charities.